Last updated on March 8th, 2023 at 03:47 pm

 Another key part of nutrition is supplementation.
 There are a few critical supplements that bearded dragons need to be healthy.
 Calcium, Vitamin D, and Vitamin E are just a few of the important ones.
 See our supplementation guide for specifics on what it takes to keep your beardie healthy and living as long as possible!

 There are several key environmental factors that we, as bearded dragon owners, should provide to keep our beardies healthy and living as long as possible.

 Proper space is where it all starts.
 Make sure your beardie has ample room to move around and is not cramped in a small, stressful space.
 Stress is a sure way to shorten their life.

 Next comes lighting.
-Having the right temperatures to bask in (see our full instructions here – guide coming soon!) as well as providing a strong source of UVB are essential to the health and longevity of bearded dragons.
+Having the right temperatures to bask in, as well as providing a strong source of UVB, are essential to the health and longevity of bearded dragons.
 It’s also important to turn those lights off regularly!
-12 hours on and 12 hours off are a good guideline.
+12 hours on and 12 hours off is a good guideline.